BazzaCuda/MinimalistMediaPlayerX/README.md

     - a brand new, integrated, "Full Help" dialog covering all aspects of `MMP` and its ~200 built-in controls
     - enhancements to the Audio & Video Timeline Editor, including Chapter titling and creation, audio Cover Art, album metadata carry-through, ...
     - new additions to the Config Dialog for Keyframes and Chapters
+    - audio/video sync adjustment (for when listening via an external device with audio lag)
     - and many more
     - [see the latest developments](https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions/63)